beethovenxfi/sonic-staking/README.md

 - A protocol fee is deducted from the rewards, the remainder is added to the pool.
 - A user can undelegate $stS and can withdraw the $S two weeks later.

+## Audit
+The code has been audited by Spearbit, the report can seen [here](./audits/report-cantinacode-sonic-1209.pdf) or on [Spearbit](https://cantina.xyz/portfolio/71a6f59b-7533-4ae9-87c5-d1d1bf6d675a)

 ## Dev notes

 Requires node version >18